jroblak/jroblak.github.com/_posts/2017-03-07-hack-the-box-mantis.md

 Nothing useful pops out from the Active Directory search, but Kerberos brought back a few interesting leads.
 Why don't you go read up on them.
 I'll wait here.

 Back?
 Good.

 It looks like our scans are done, and this time a super suspicious directory pops out at us:
-`secure_notes`, which has two files:
+`secure_notes` on port `1337`, which has two files:
 - `dev_notes_NmQyNDI0NzE2YzVmNTM0MDVmNTA0MDczNzM1NzMwNzI2NDIx.txt.txt`
 - `web.config`
 `web.config` just leads to a `500` error, but `dev_notes` talks about database set up, and something is definitely strange about that file name.
-Yup, its' base64:
+Yup, it's base64:
 {% highlight shell %}
 root@hack ~# echo NmQyNDI0NzE2YzVmNTM0MDVmNTA0MDczNzM1NzMwNzI2NDIx | base64 -d
 6d2424716c5f53405f504073735730726421